geor-ma/dev-notes/git.md

 ### revert

-- reverse of a commit. then, it does a new commit the changes. resolve conflicts if any
+- reverse of a commit. cancels out a commit. then, it does a new commit the changes. resolve conflicts if any
 - all commit history maintained.
 - It can only change changes.
 It cannot revert structural changes like merge
 - [Reference](https://opensource.com/article/18/6/git-reset-revert-rebase-commands)